-We partner with Western Union to offer this service, which captures your details and keeps you updated on payments being sent to us.
-If you are an international student you can use local or recognised currencies to see the actual cost online as well as other integrated payment options such as UnionPay.
+We offer this through Western Union, who will keep you updated on your payments.
+If you are an international student, you can use local or recognised currencies to see the actual cost online and use other integrated payment options such as UnionPay.

-You can choose to spread the cost of your tuition over monthly or termly instalments between 1 October 2016 and 1 May 2017 by Direct Debit only.
+You can choose to spread the cost of your tuition over monthly or termly instalments by Direct Debit only.
 We offer either a termly or monthly plan that commences from the start of the academic year.
 Monthly or termly instalments can only be paid by Direct Debit, in plans that commence at the start of the year.

 Set up your fee payments

-- To be eligible to pay by instalments, you must have a UK bank account that accepts Direct Debits.
-If you are unsure of the type of account you have please check with your bank or building society.
+- To pay by instalments, you must have a UK bank account that accepts Direct Debits.
+If you are unsure, check with your bank or building society.

-- Please note that if you join the University part way through an academic session and choose to pay by Direct Debit you will join the scheme at the next convenient payment date.
+- If you join the University part way through an academic session and choose Direct Debit, your payments will begin at the next convenient payment date.

-- If the total of your Direct Debit plan is greater than £9,500 a non-refundable interest charge will be applied that will not exceed 1% above the base rate of the Bank of England (currently 0.25%) at the time of the instalment plan application, this is a total interest charge of 1.1%.
+- If your total Direct Debit plan exceeds £9500, a non-refundable interest charge will be applied.
+The interest rate will not exceed 1% above the base rate of the Bank of England (currently 0.1%) at the time of the instalment application.
+At the moment, this is a total charge of 1.1%.
 Use the Bank of England page to check the current interest rate.